 You can get almost anything you want at Lawsons, 7-11, and Family Mart.
 They are open around the clock and have things like pastries, coffee, pre-made meals, toiletries, and sake.

-So how much Japan spending money per day should you have?
-Besides the pre-trip expenses like airfare, luggage, and any Japan packing list items you’ll want to buy I believe you can get by in Japan for ¥7000-10,000 a day.
+So how much does a trip to Japan cost, and how much spending money per day should you have?
+Besides the pre-trip expenses like airfare, luggage, and any Japan packing list items you’ll want to buy, I believe you can get by in Japan for ¥7000-10,000 a day.

-Actually, to prove this I tracked all our expenses for one day out in Osaka.
-We were not frugal, but not lavish in our spending either.
-We ate what we wanted to eat and did what we wanted to do and had a fantastic time!
+To prove this, I tracked all our expenses for one day out in Osaka.
+We were not frugal but not lavish in our spending either.
+We ate what we wanted to eat, did what we wanted, and had a fantastic time!

 - Breakfast Pastry: ¥230